Critics question `less lethal' force used during protests

 “We can’t really take comfort in the phrase ‘less lethal,’” Josh Howell said.
 “Because if what we mean is less lethal than a bullet, that’s not a high bar to clear.”

-He declined to comment on the steps the city and police chief said they are making toward change because he doesn't live in Austin.
+He declined to comment on the changes the city and police chief said they are making because he doesn't live in Austin.

 ———

-Note: This story was first published on June 27.
-It was updated on June 29 to correct the name of a man who captured on video the severe injuring of a protester during a demonstration in Austin, Texas.
-His name is David Frost, not David Foster.